vijaynbec/VijayN_CloudPractical/README.md

 # 🚀 Cloud Practicals

-Welcome to my curated collection of AWS infrastructure demos using Terraform, CI/CD, and container orchestration.
-Each folder contains hands-on projects with various AWS components, Reusable terraform code, validation steps, and modular architecture.
+Welcome to my curated collection of AWS infrastructure demos using Terraform, CI/CD, container orchestration, and cloud-native data platforms.
+This repository reflects my hands-on expertise across cloud architecture, DevOps automation, and data engineering—showcasing scalable, secure, and reproducible solutions.
+From EKS clusters and VPC networking to CICD pipelines and Databricks integration, each project is designed to demonstrate practical skills in building modern cloud ecosystems.

 ---